|[ email | Main index » Bicycle components tests » Leather saddles||]|

 They are uncool if you don't like old style saddles.

 You need to keep them dry with a seat cover... (there are waterproof leather saddles, but how waterproof are they really?).

 In general I want good, durable equipment.
 I prefer to spend a little more if it lasts longer.
-This is also the reason I only sell good bike parts that I like (since mid 2009, see Saddles and related goods).
 Some further thoughts: You don't buy saddles often for a single bike (or rather: It shouldn't be necessary), so just as with good quality leather shoes, the price shouldn't be the most important factor as it will be used a over a long period.
 So why economise?
 It should more importantly be comfortable and of good quality exactly because it will be used a lot.
 Of course, for occasional cyclists or those who just don't care about it (who only use bicycles for short trips within city/town) this is not an issue; they can select any rubbish saddle or other bike component and it will get the job done.
 But those sort of people won't read this page!
 So if you are reading this page, you will want a good saddle, QED :)

 Suitable saddles for:

 The saddle should be wide enough that the sit bones sit on the leather that's not directly on top of the frame or even just beside it (so it can deform).
 This is also why a leather saddle should be a bit wider than a plastic saddle for the same person riding those saddles.